justarandomgeek/vscode-factoriomod-debug/doc/debugadapter.md

 * Adjust the paths and launch settings as required.
 Check Intellisense for additional launch options.
 * Press the green 'play' button or F5 to start debugging.

-## Steam

-If you use a Steam install, a file `steam_appid.txt` with content `427520` in the same folder as the factorio binary (there will also be one of `steam_api64.dll`, `libsteam_api.dylib` or `libsteam_api.so` here) is required.
-If the Debug Adapter has write access to this folder, it will create this automatically.
-On macs, you may need to "Show Package Contents" to locate the correct folder.

 ## Runtime Lua Diagnostics

 The debugger also injects runtime diagnostics into all hooked mods: